 The first immigration protest, over a million or half a million, whatever it was, in Los Angeles.

-I mean, it is it is a non-issue.
+I mean, it is a non-issue.

-These people stuck in the past trying to make Vietnam come true again here in Iraq and trying to make Watergate come true again uh in the Bush administration.
+These people stuck in the past trying to make Vietnam come true again here in Iraq and trying to make Watergate come true again in the Bush administration.

-One thing back to this power business.
+One thing back to this power business, and this is fascinating.

-What the Democrats need is a little power.
+Ronald Brownstein, the L.A.
+Times, yesterday, what the Democrats need is a little power.

-Um his his whole thesis here is that only power can compel the Democrats to agree on what they want to achieve.
+His whole thesis here is that only power can compel the Democrats to agree on what they want to achieve.

 My gosh, how bankrupt is that?

-And and tell me there's no collusion here.
+And tell me there's no collusion here.

 Here you've got Podesta, chief of staff to Clinton, basically saying the same thing.

-We don't have the power, we're not the ones making the choices.
+We're not the ones making the choices.

 Well, I can't answer that question right.

-Why I don't have a plan.
+I don't have a plan.

 I don't have to have a plan.

-I'm John Kerry, and I don't need a plan.
+I'm John Kerry and I don't need a plan.

-Yeah, right.
+Yeah, right?

 And people go, all right, that's exactly what we want.